0xumarkhatab/SlopeLeverage/README.md

     uint256 public tokenNumber;
     address public owner;
 ```
-These variables are self explanatory after the explanation of the Bonding Curve Algorithm. <br/>
+These variables are self-explanatory after the explanation of the Bonding Curve Algorithm. <br/>

 ```solidity